andrewvy/phpnes/README.md

 A NES Emulator implemented in PHP, heavily based off of [JSNES](https://github.com/bfirsh/jsnes) and Jamie Sanders' vNES.

-The goal of this project is to be a hilarious implementation of a server-side NES emulation with a JS front-end for graphics/input.
+The goal of this project is to be a hilarious NES emulator using [PHP-SDL](https://github.com/phpsdl/extension) for graphical output and user input.

 ### Current Status